 Tooth decay is caused by a buildup of plaque.
 Plaque is a sticky substance that builds up on your teeth and contains lots of bacteria.
 When you eat, the bacteria in the plaque will use the sugar and starch found in your food to produce an acid.
 This is what attacks and erodes the tooth enamel.
 As the tooth enamel breaks down and wears away, it leaves the tooth susceptible to the formation of dental caries.
 This is why it is so important to remove plaque from your teeth everyday with a daily oral hygiene routine.
 There are also places on your teeth where a toothbrush cannot reach.
 This plaque must be removed by a professional teeth cleaning at a dentist office.
 If you do begin developing tooth decay, it’s imperative to locate it in the early stage where treatment is easy and less painful.

-Dr. Blaylock is an experienced Durham restorative dentist.
+Dr. Blaylock is an experienced restorative dentist in Durham, NC.
 He has incorporated some of the latest dental technology into his dental office to provide more accurate screening and diagnosis for common dental problems such as tooth cavities.
 Dr. Blaylock uses laser light technology to spot developing cavities at the earliest stages, before they begin to cause tooth pain or significant damage.

 Laser Cavity Detection: How Does It Work?